Eleja99/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that delete unwanted files
+A script that list files and directories seperated by comma